 The Crampton Tower Museum is a fascinating small museum is partly housed in a flint tower adjacent to the Broadstairs Railway Station.
 The tower formed part of the first Broadstairs public water supply and was put in repair by Thanet District Council.

-Thomas Russel Crampton is perhaps chiefly remembered as a designer of locomotives and of railways, but he was also concerned with gas, water works and the submarine telegraph cable.
+Thomas Russell Crampton is perhaps chiefly remembered as a designer of locomotives and of railways, but he was also concerned with gas, water works and the submarine telegraph cable.
 He was the first to succeed in laying an effective telegraph cable under the English Channel.

-The Crampton Tower Museum wish to thank Thanet District Council and Broadstairs & St. Peter's Parish Town Council for their ongoing and invaluable support.
+The Crampton Tower Museum wish to thank Thanet District Council and Broadstairs & St. Peter's Town Council for their ongoing and invaluable support.